MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 ### Web Messaging

 <!-- what is "web messaging"?  sending messages from wv2 control to http server, then handling the response from the server.  the host app uses the wv2 ctrl to send msgs to http server.  why is messaging needed for a hybrid/web app?  what's involved, in summary? -->
-You can send messages from the host app to WebView2 control and from WebView2 control to host app.
+You can send messages (string or JSON) from the host app to the web content within the WebView2 control and from the web content within the WebView2 control to the host app.

 <!--
 See also: